eventdata/ConfliBERT/README.md

 If you find this repo useful in your research, please consider citing:

-	@inproceedings{conflibert2022,
+	@inproceedings{hu2022conflibert,
-	  title={ConfliBERT: A Pre-trained Language Model for Political Conflict and Violence}, author={Hu, Yibo and Hosseini, Mohammad Saleh and Skorupa Parolin, Erick and Osorio, Javier and Khan, Latifur and Brandt, Patrick and D'Orazio, Vito}, booktitle={Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, year={2022}
+	  title={ConfliBERT: A Pre-trained Language Model for Political Conflict and Violence}, author={Hu, Yibo and Hosseini, MohammadSaleh and Parolin, Erick Skorupa and Osorio, Javier and Khan, Latifur and Brandt, Patrick and D’Orazio, Vito}, booktitle={Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, pages={5469--5482},
+	  year={2022}
 	}